dotnet/docs-maui/docs/ios/platform-specifics/index.md

 The following platform-specific functionality is provided for .NET MAUI views on iOS:

-- Setting the `Cell` background color.
+- Setting the <xref:Microsoft.Maui.Controls.Cell> background color.
 For more information, see [Cell background color on iOS](cell-background-color.md).
 - Controlling when item selection occurs in a <xref:Microsoft.Maui.Controls.DatePicker>.
 For more information, see [DatePicker item selection on iOS](datepicker-selection.md).
 - Ensuring that inputted text fits into an <xref:Microsoft.Maui.Controls.Entry> by adjusting the font size.
 For more information, see [Entry font size on iOS](entry-font-size.md).
 - Setting the cursor color in a <xref:Microsoft.Maui.Controls.Entry>.
 For more information, see [Entry cursor color on iOS](entry-cursor-color.md).